Acting presidency of Suharto: Defense and security

-Beginning in July, Indonesia faced a security problem in the form of the North Kalimatan People's Forces (Paraku) and the People of Sarawak's Guerilla Forces (PGRS), two guerilla armies consisting of people of Chinese ethnicity, with communist leanings, and backed by Beijing.
-By the end of 1967, ABRI troops, working together with troops of Malaysia, had made progress but it was unknown as to when the conflict could have been decisively ended.
+Beginning in July, Indonesia faced a security problem in the form of the North Kalimantan People's Forces (Paraku) and the People of Sarawak's Guerilla Forces (PGRS), two guerilla armies consisting of people of Chinese ethnicity, with communist leanings, and backed by Beijing.
+By the end of 1967, ABRI troops, working together with elements of the Malaysian Armed Forces, had made progress but it was unknown as to when the conflict could have been decisively ended.

 Justice

-In an effort to help the Government form policy in this field, law enforcement agencies (The Supreme Court, the Ministry of Justice, the Office of the Attorney General, and the National Police) held a conference in Cibogo, West Java.
+In an effort to help the government form policy in this field, law enforcement agencies (the Supreme Court, the Ministry of Justice, the Attorney General's Office, and the National Police) held a conference in Cibogo, West Java.
 The agencies issued a joint communique which called for: elongating working days for legal procedures, increasing the amount of facilities for legal procedures, maximizing the amount of manpower for legal procedures, improving facilities, and improving coordination between the courts, the attorneys, and the police.

 In the months leading up to Suharto's assumption of the acting presidency, the trials of Old Order figures revealed that they had been very corrupt.
 To address this problem and to return any money that belonged to the state, Suharto formed the State Finance Supervision (Pekuneg) in April 1967.
-However, it would not be long before accusations of corruption were thrown at the new Government.
+However, it would not be long before accusations of corruption were thrown at the new government.
 Suharto responded to this by forming the Abolition of Corruption Team (TPK) on 2 December 1967.

-Economics and Finance
+Economics and finance

-General Economic Conditions
+General economic conditions

-By the end of 1967, the Suharto Government had been able to reduce inflation from 650% at the end of the previous year to 120%.
+By the end of 1967, the Suharto government had been able to reduce inflation from 650% at the end of the previous year to 120%.

-Fiscal Policy
+Fiscal policy

-With regards to the budget, Suharto undertook a policy of a balanced budget and the Sukarno-era practice of printing extra money to raise funds when the budget runs short was discontinued.
-Technically speaking, however, Suharto's budgets ran deficits because foreign aid and external borrowing are not supposed to be counted as revenue.
+With regards to the budget, Suharto undertook a policy of a balanced budget, and the Sukarno-era practice of printing extra money to raise funds when the budget ran short was discontinued.
+Technically speaking, however, Suharto's budgets ran deficits, because foreign aid and external borrowing were not counted as revenue.